LukePappa/Ourism/text.md

-The cosmos is an infinite act of self-realization, comprising spatiotemporally located particles who each experience a world-branch in which they gain the capacity to directly apprehend bliss as the only reality.

-can cultivate mental clarity by habitually summoning it, and may devote yourself to doing so in order to reach self-realization.
+The cosmos is an act of self-realization, comprising spatiotemporally located particles who each experience a world-branch in which they gain the capacity to directly apprehend bliss as the only reality.
+Human beings have such capacity, and may devote themselves to cultivating the mental clarity necessary to achieve self-realization.